ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/tuesday/advanced-command-line.md

 One final thing to know is that if a program does not take input from STDIN (which is needed to use it in a pipe), but instead wants a filename, you can use a single dash by itself in place of the filename and the shell will interpret that to be input from STDIN.
 So it would look something like this:

     cat FILENAME | COMMAND -f - -otheroptions | ....

+**CHALLENGE:**
+Find the distribution of the first 5 bases of all the reads in C61_S67_L006_R1_001.fastq.gz.
+I.e., count the number of times the first 5 bases of every read occurs across all reads.

 Process substitution
 ---------------------